 ILLICIT EXCHANGES, 2008

-Illicit Exchanges: Canada, the U.S. and Crime is a winner of a 2009 Emmy Award in the long–form documentary category (Click here to see the win).
+Illicit Exchanges: Canada, the U.S. and Crime is a winner of a 2009 Emmy Award in the long–form documentary category.
 Illicit Exchanges explores the effects of drugs and crime on communities across North America.
 The documentary was accepted for broadcast by KBTC–TV, the PBS affiliate in Tacoma, Wash.

 BUILDING CONNECTIONS, 2007